mritogether/mritogether.github.io/registration.md

 ### Mind Matching
 Meet the people most important to you!
 MRI Together will feature a computer-assisted networking event.
 Participants will meet and engage in conversation with 5-6 other like-minded MRI researchers.
 [A magical algorithm](https://neuromatch.io) will determine who meets whom and when.
-If you choose to participate in this event, you will be asked to provide up to 3 abstracts that are representative of your research in the registration form.
+If you choose to participate in this event, you will be asked to provide up to 3 abstracts that are representative of your research in the registration form (not there anymore for new registrations).
 Don't miss the fun!